facebookresearch/hydra/website/docs/configure_hydra/Intro.md

 import GithubLink from "@site/src/components/GithubLink"

 Hydra is highly configurable.
-Many of its aspects and sub systems can be configured.
+Many of its aspects and subsystems can be configured, including:
-This includes:
 * The Launcher
 * The Sweeper
 * Logging